Local Government Elections

 How many wards are within the Shire of Esperance?

-There are 2 wards – Town and Rural.
+There are two wards – Town and Rural.

-The proposed ward boundaries which come into effect at the 2023 local government election are available here, with the darker green section being those properties which are moving to the Rural Ward.
+The ward boundaries which came into effect at the 2023 local government election are available here, with the darker green section being those properties which moved to the Rural Ward.

 How do I know which ward I am in?